NotTYR/NotTYR/README.md

 # Hey There!
-I am Tan You Ren
+I am Tan You Ren, student of Hwa Chong Institution

+# What I am doing now:
+Genshin Macro